Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Roles
 - Policy documents
 - Root account has complete admin access when you first set up your AWS account
+- AWS strongly recommends that you do not use root user for your everyday tasks, even administrative ones
 - IAM does not apply to any region at this time
 - **New users have no permissions, they have AccessKeyId, and secret access keys when they are first created**
 - Access key ids and secret keys cannot be used as passwords to login to the console, we use them to access AWS via API or CLI
 - Set up MFA on root account, always
-- create and customize your own password rotation policies
+- Create and customize your own password rotation policies
-- power user access allows access to all AWS resources except for mgmt of groups and users within IAM
+- Power user access allows access to all AWS resources except for mgmt of groups and users within IAM
+- Secure access to AWS resources for applications that run on EC2
+- Identity federation - users already having passwords get temporary access to your AWS account
+- Identity information for assurance - AWS CloudTrail provides information about who made requests for your resources
+- Payment Card Industry(PCI) Data Security Standard(DSS) compliance
+- Eventually consistent - achieves high availability by replicating data across multiple servers, but a change committed must be replicated across IAM might take some time to be reflected
+    eg: creating or updating users, groups, roles or policies
+- Free to use, you will be only charged for the use of other AWS resources by your IAM users
+- Checks each policy that matches your context of request
+- By default it is an implicit deny(all requests are denied), explicit deny overrule any allows, explicit allows overrides this default
+- Identity-based policies is not the way to provide cross-account access

 [Back to Table of Contents](#toc)